by Tammy Taylor~

 As the lye water was cooling it was time to get started with the oils.
 We measured (by WEIGHT) the liquid olive oil and added it to our measured solid coconut oil & shortening.
 I poured them all into a large glass measuring cup and heated them in the microwave in 10 second intervals.
 Soon the solid oils melted and the oil mixture measured around 100 – 110 degrees.

 When the oils and the lye water were both between 100 – 110 degrees it was time to get to blending!
-We carefully poured the lye water (cooled to 110-110 degrees) into the melted oils (heated to 110-110 degrees) and gently stirred with a wooden spoon to get everything blended.
+We carefully poured the lye water (cooled to 110-110 degrees) into the melted oils (heated to 110-110 degrees) and gently stirred with a silicone spoon to get everything blended.

 Now it was time to make some soap!
 You’re wanting to get the oils and lye water to reach something called “trace”, where the soap changes from just an oily mixture to a thicker almost pudding consistency.
 Here’s where I incorporate my shortcut, my secret weapon, my SANITY!
 Stirring with a spoon will eventually give you trace, but it takes quite a bit of time.
 I can get the soap to reach trace much quicker – about 20 minutes – using a stick blender.